drastik/com.drastikbydesign.stripe/README.txt

 In 4.4 the Webhook.php file is registered to the path of civicrm/stripe/webhook You have to make a Webhook rule in your Stripe account and enter the path to Webhook.php for recurring charges to end!

+ * Set up webhooks in your Stripe account here: https://manage.stripe.com/account/webhooks

 INSTALLATION INSTRUCTIONS:
 -------------------------
 For CiviCRM 4.4:
 1)  Install extension
-2)  Copy Stripe's PHP library folder 'stripe-php' to civicrm/packages/stripe-php You can get Stripe's PHP library here: https://github.com/stripe/stripe-php
+2)  Copy Stripe's PHP library folder 'stripe-php' to civicrm/packages/stripe-php

+ * You can get Stripe's PHP library here: https://github.com/stripe/stripe-php